cacman/Fics/README.md

 you can learn all about the twine game engine [here](http://twinery.org/)

-as it is a game engine, each of the fics will be self contained in an html file with javascript, which can be opened in most modern browsers.
+as it is a game engine, each fic will be self contained in an html file with javascript, which can be opened in most modern browsers.

 ## okay just gimme the stories